Elucidarium: Overview

 The work was very popular from the time of its composition and remained so until the end of the medieval period.
 The work survives in more than 300 manuscripts of the Latin text (Flint 1995, p.
 162).
 The theological topic is embellished with many loans from the native folklore of England, and was embellished further in later editions and vernacular translations.
 Written in the 1090s in England, it was translated into late Old English within a few years of its completion (Southern 1991, p.
 37).
 It was frequently translated into vernaculars and survives in numerous disparate versions, from the 16th century also in print in the form of popular chapbooks.
 Later versions attributed the work to a "Master Elucidarius".
 A Provençal translation revises the text for compatibility with Catharism.
 An important early translation is that into Old Icelandic, dated to the late 12th century.
 The Old Icelandic translation survives in fragments in a manuscript dated to c.
 1200 (AM 674 a 4to), one of the very earliest surviving Icelandic manuscripts.
 This Old Icelandic Elucidarius was an important influence on medieval Icelandic literature and culture, including the Snorra Edda.

 The editio princeps of the Latin text is that of the Patrologia Latina, vol. 172 (Paris 1895).

+Summary

+Book One - De divinis rebus

+The first book begins with the narrator explaining the meaning of the titles as well as introducing himself as "The Master" who will be answering questions of "The Disciple".
+The purpose for this work is written to clear up doubts and questions that lay people and disciples alike have about Christianity.
+It begins with a discussion as to who is God, the Holy Trinity, and heaven.
+According to the Master God is a spiritual and consuming fire.
+The Holy Trinity is made up of God, the Son, and the Holy Ghost.
+The Master explains that the Holy Trinity is made of three parts similar to how the sun is.
+These three parts are fire, light, and heat, which blend together similar to how the Trinity does.
+In his analogy, God is the fire, the Son is the light, and the Holy Ghost is the heat.
+This section continues on to a discussion about why God is called "Father" and why Jesus is called the "Son" rather than "Mother" and "Daughter".
+It concludes with the Master writing that God is called "Father" because He is the origin of everything and the Son is called so, not "Daughter", because a son is more like his father.
+Where does God live, the Disciple asks next.
+God lives in one of the three heavens, the Master states.
+The description of these three heavens can be compared to that found in 2 Corinthians 12.
+Humans can see the first of these heavens as it is physical.
+The second heaven houses the angels and is a spiritual heaven.
+Lastly, the third heaven is where the Holy Trinity reside.